 Cardiology & Electrophysiology located in Naples, FL

 Atrial flutter, the second most common heart rhythm problem, may develop on its own or coexist with atrial fibrillation.
-With their expertise in heart arrhythmias, the doctors at Naples Heart Rhythm Specialists, P.A., offer exceptional care for atrial flutter, including medication and advanced procedures that effectively stabilize your heart rate and rhythm.
+With our expertise in heart arrhythmias, the doctors at Naples Heart Rhythm Specialists, P.A., offer exceptional care for atrial flutter, including medication and advanced procedures that effectively stabilize your heart rate and rhythm.
 To get the compassionate care you deserve, call one of the three offices in Naples, Florida, or schedule an appointment online.

 Atrial flutter is a type of arrhythmia that occurs when the heart’s two upper chambers, the left and right atria, beat at an exceptionally fast rate.
 During atrial flutter, you’ll have a steady heartbeat, but the atria can beat up to 300 times a minute.